aloladze88-afk/ai-agents-intro/README.md

 ## Task 4: Validation tool

+> **Current implementation note:** Task 4 originally required eight level-two headings, including `## Topic`.
+Task 7 changes the final topic heading to `# Topic` and updates the validator accordingly.
+The original Task 4 code below is retained as development history.

 Generated model output can be incomplete or poorly structured.
 A language model is useful for flexible generation, but ordinary Python code is more reliable for checking fixed structural rules.

 The validation tool does not decide whether an explanation is perfect.
 It checks only whether all required Markdown headings exist exactly as expected.